-- 1 This unit is shipped standard for left or right side installation of gas piping.
+- 1 This unit is shipped standard for left or right side installation of gas piping (or top entry in horizontal applications).
+The 060 is shipped for left side installation only.
 Connect the gas supply piping into the gas valve.
 The maximum torque is 800 in lbs and minimum torque is 350 in lbs when attaching the gas piping to the gas valve. - 2 When connecting the gas supply piping, consider factors such as length of run, number of fittings, and furnace rating to avoid excessive pressure drop.
-TABLE 8 lists recommended pipe sizes for typical applications. - 3 The gas piping must not run in or through air ducts, clothes chutes, gas vents or chimneys, dumb waiters, or elevator shafts. - 4 The piping should be sloped 1/4 inch (6.4 mm) per 15 feet (4.57 m) upward toward the meter from the furnace.
+Table 6 lists recommended pipe sizes for typical applications.

+- 3 The gas piping must not run in or through air ducts, clothes chutes, gas vents or chimneys, dumb waiters, or elevator shafts. - 4 The piping should be sloped 1/4 inch (6.4 mm) per 15 feet (4.57 m) upward toward the meter from the furnace.
 The piping must be supported at proper intervals [every 8 to 10 feet (2.44 to 3.01 m)] with suitable hangers or straps.
-Install a drip leg inside vertical pipe runs to the unit. - 5 A 1/8" N.P.T. plugged tap or pressure post is located on the gas valve to facilitate test gauge connection.
-See FIGURE 26. - 6 In some localities, codes may require the installation of a manual main shut-off valve and union (furnished by the installer) external to the unit.
+Install a drip leg in vertical pipe runs to the unit. - 5 A 1/8" N.P.T. plugged tap or pressure post is located on the gas valve to facilitate test gauge connection.
+See Figure 29. - 6 In some localities, codes may require the installation of a manual main shut-off valve and union (furnished by the installer) external to the unit.
 The union must be of the ground joint type.